Single Port Surgery

-As the name indicates, single port surgery is performed through a single entry point.
-They are minimally invasive laparoscopic surgery.
-The incision will be made on the belly button (navel) of the patient.
-The surgery requires an incision of 20 mm.
-It is more beneficial when compared to traditional laparoscopic method.
-It gives less pain during the post-operative pain, less blood loss and faster recovery.
-Traditional laparoscopic method requires more than five incisions to insert the instruments needed for the surgery.
-Whereas in single port surgery, four instruments can be used from same port.
+As the name indicates, single port surgery is performed through a single entry point, and is a minimally invasive laparoscopic one.
+The incision is made on the belly button (navel) of the patient.
+This surgery requires an incision of 20 mm and is more beneficial when compared to traditional laparoscopic methods.
+It causes less pain, blood loss and ensures faster recovery during the post-operative phase.
+The traditional laparoscopic method requires more than five incisions to insert the instruments needed for the surgery, whereas in single port surgery, four instruments can be used from the same port.

-In certain cases, candidate for laparoscopic surgery also may be a candidate for single port surgery.
+In certain cases, a candidate for laparoscopic surgery might also be eligible for a single port one.

-During the procedure, the doctor will give anesthesia to the patient.
-An incision will be made after that.
-Single port surgery is done by using specialized instruments.
-The surgeon will use up to three laparoscopic devices through the small incision using the flexible port.
-This activity requires training and high skill.
-One of the advantages of this surgery is that, it leaves little or no scarring.
-It does not have much complications and risks of the traditional surgeries.
+During the procedure, the doctor will give anaesthesia to the patient, and follow it up with making an incision.
+The surgery is performed using specialised instruments, with the surgeon using up to three laparoscopic devices through the small incision using the flexible port.
+This activity requires training and high skill, and offers the advantage of little or no scarring.
+It doesn’t have many complications or risks associated with traditional surgeries.

-Even though the surgery is beneficial, it has many complications too.
-One of the main things is that, it is much challenging.
-The freedom to use multiple instruments is restricted because; there is only entry point for all those instruments.
-Only specialized instruments can overcome that issue.
+Even though the surgery is beneficial, it has a few complications.
+One is that it is quite challenging.
+The freedom to use multiple instruments is restricted as there is only one entry point for all instruments, and only specialised ones can overcome the issue.

 Single port approach can be used in various procedures such as:

 - Enlargement of the veins within the scrotum

 Single port surgery may also share complications of other surgeries such as injuries to organs, bleeding, infection, intestinal adhesion, incisional hernia and scarring.